cakephp/docs/tl/console-and-shells/routes-shell.rst

 Routes Shell
 ############

-.. versionadded:: 3.1
-    The RoutesShell was added in 3.1

 The RoutesShell provides a simple to use CLI interface for testing and debugging routes.
 You can use it to test how routes are parsed, and what URLs routing parameters will generate.